 Understanding how Cloud Volumes ONTAP uses cloud storage can help you understand your storage costs.

-Cloud Volumes ONTAP uses AWS and Azure volumes as back-end storage.
-It sees these volumes as disks and groups them into one or more aggregates.
+Cloud Volumes ONTAP uses cloud provider storage as disks and groups them into one or more aggregates.
 Aggregates provide storage to one or more volumes.

 Several types of cloud disks are supported.
-You choose the disk type when creating volumes and the default disk size when you deploy Cloud Volumes ONTAP.
+You choose the disk type when you create a volume and the default disk size when you deploy Cloud Volumes ONTAP.

-In Azure, an aggregate can contain up to 12 disks.
+In Azure, an aggregate can contain up to 12 disks that are all the same size.
 The disk type and maximum disk size depends on whether you use a single node system or an HA pair:

 - Single node systems

-Single node systems can use two types of Azure Managed Disks:
+Single node systems can use three types of Azure Managed Disks: